openhab/openhabian/docs/openhabian-amanda.md

 Typically, for a backup system to use this methodology, you need the amount of storage to be 2-3 times as large as the amount of data to be backed up.
 The number of tapes and their capacity (both of which are sort of artificially set when you store to a filesystem) determines how long your storage capacity will last until Amanda starts to overwrite old backups.
-By asking you to enter the total size of the storage area and tapecycle (= the number of slots/'tapes' in rotation during installation, the Amanda installation routine will compute the maximum amount of data that Amanda will store into each tape subdirectory as (storage size) divided by (number of tapes).
+By asking you to enter the total size of the storage area, the Amanda installation routine will compute the maximum amount of data that Amanda will store into each tape subdirectory as (storage size) divided by (number of tapes, 15 by default).
-The ability to backup to a directory was added later, but the 'slot' and 'tape' concepts were kept.
-That's why here, as a deployment inside openHABian, we will have 'virtual' tapes and slots which are implemented as subdirectories (one for each 'tape') and filesystem links (two by default config, drive0 and drive1) to point to a virtual tape.
+The ability to backup to a directory was added later, but the 'slot', 'drive' and 'tape' concepts were kept.
+That's why here, as a deployment inside openHABian, we will have 'virtual' tapes and slots which are implemented as subdirectories (one for each
+'tape') and filesystem links (two by default config, drive0 and drive1) to point to a virtual tape.
 If you have the drive1 link point to the slot3 directory, it effectively means that tape 3 is currently inserted in drive 1).
 Amanda was built on top of UNIX and makes use of its user and rights system, so it is very useful and you are requested to familiarize yourself with that.
 As a general good UNIX practice, you shouldn’t use functional users such as “backup” (the OS uses functional users to execute tasks with specific access rights) for administration tasks.
 Use your personal user instead